Acacia, commonly known as the wattles or acacias, is a large genus of shrubs and trees in the subfamily Mimosoideae of the pea family Fabaceae.

 Repot my wattle

-Every two or three years, replace only the topsoil, adding some compost.
-The wattle is not greedy, but in a small pot it will meet its limits anyway.
+Every two or three years, replace only the top layer of the soil, adding some compost.
+The wattle is not greedy in water, but in a small pot it will meet its limits anyway.

 Water my wattle